zsparal/api-documentation/source/wallets/applepay.rst

 At the moment, only limited support for integrating Apple Pay in your own checkout is available.

-First, you must indicate to the :doc:`List Method API </reference/v2/methods-api/list-methods>` which wallets you support in your checkout by adding the ``includeWallets=applepay`` parameter.
+First, you must indicate to the :doc:`List Methods API </reference/v2/methods-api/list-methods>` which wallets you support in your checkout by adding the ``includeWallets=applepay`` parameter.

 .. code-block:: bash